particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 In some cases, such as using LTE Cat M1 devices (B Series B404/B402, Boron BRN404/BRN 402, E Series E404/E402, Electron LTE ELC404/ELC402) it will be impossible to do a full end-to-end test of cellular at the CM if your CM is based in China, as these devices are unable to connect to cellular in China.

 **The recommended manufacturing flow uses the bulk-import function in the provisioning process to facilitate the activation of SIMs.** Doing so will greatly simplify the process and you can skip the steps in this section.

+It can take up to an hour to activate a SIM card, and in some cases longer, so pre-activation of SIMs in bulk is recommended as it can significantly slow the manufacturing process if done one-by-one.

 If the manufacturer’s desired flow involves activating each individual SIM just prior to manufacturing, without adding the device to your product, you can use the following setup flow.
 This may be desirable if your manufacturing firmware connects to cellular and does end-to-end tests but not using your normal production servers, for example.